minaibrahimsaid/HackerRank-Algorithms/README.md

 ###### 3. min number in array

-> get a new array with only the unique elemsnts
+> get the min number in array

 ```javascript
 const array = [1,2,3,5]